 Phase 2.
 Musk the Multi-tasker

 With a batting average of 1.000 from successful startups, you would have expected Musk to perhaps take a step back after the PayPal sale.
 Instead he entered into a grueling phase of his career which can be characterized by the running of a string of concurrent entrepreneurial ventures.

 As with X.com, he didn’t waste any time after the PayPal sale and he established SpaceX in the same year.
-April 2004 was when he first dipped his toes into the world of Tesla through a $6.35 million investment in its Series A round.
-At this point in time, he was also continually investing into the formation of SpaceX and he was following-on in future funding rounds of Tesla with rising largesse and frequency.
+In April 2004, Musk first dipped his toes into the world of Tesla through a $6.35 million investment in its Series A round.
+At this point in time, he was also continually investing into the formation of SpaceX and he was following on in future funding rounds of Tesla with rising largesse and frequency.
 Despite not “founding” Tesla, his influence rose continuously, stemming from his invaluable operational and financial input.